user00000001/tesrasdk-ts/docs/en/identity_claim.md

 The process of verifying a verifiable claim is illustrated with the example of Alice seeking employment.

 When Alice applies for company B she provides a digital diploma certificate issued by Fudan University.
 The certificate is a JSON file that match to the claim format.
-Company B can verify the statement by calling on the ONT SDK.
+Company B can verify the statement by calling on the TST SDK.
 Anyone who wants to verify the claim can query the status of the claim from blockchain.

 The parameters are as below:

-**url** Restful endpoint of Ontology node.
+**url** Restful endpoint of Tersa node.

 ````
 const url = 'http://polaris1.ont.io:20335';